Procedures and Guidelines for the Accommodations Process

 The complete documentation policy is located in the Resource Section.
 (See Section V.A.)
 (Also found on our Web site at http://www.marquette.edu/disability-services/policies/ds_policy_docguidelines.shtml)

 Why doesn’t Marquette automatically provide me and IEP/504 plan like I received in high school?

-Each semester, a student with a disability must schedule an appointment to meet with a representative from Disability Services to discuss the student's disability and how it will impact on the requirements of each of the student's courses.
+Each semester, a student with a disability must schedule an appointment to meet with a representative of the Office of Disability Services to discuss the student's disability and how it will impact on the requirements of each of the student's courses.
 The ODS representative, taking into consideration the student's documentation, the preferences of the student, available resources and the requirements of each class will then make a decision on accommodations.
-When determining appropriate accommodations, the ODS representative may need to consult with other faculty, staff or, with the consent of the student, may consult with outside professionals or agencies.
+When determining appropriate accommodations, the Office of Disability Services may need to consult with other faculty, staff or, with the consent of the student, may consult with outside professionals or agencies.

 How will I know what accommodations I will receive?

-An ODS representative will describe the process for the provision of reasonable and appropriate accommodations both verbally and in writing to the student.
+A representative of the Office of Disability Services will describe the process for the provision of reasonable and appropriate accommodations both verbally and in writing to the student.
 The following issues will be considered in the accommodations decision making process: